maxvfischer/DIY-arcade/README.md

 the buttons.

 ### Power button
-To enable a convenient way of shutting down the arcade machine, I integrated a hole in the screen panel, fitting a power button.
+To enable a convenient way of shutting down the arcade machine, I added a hole in the screen panel, fitting a power button.

 ![power button 1](./images/build/power_button_1.jpg)